atyryshkina/algorithm-performance-analysis/howto2.md

 #### user selected parameters

 Before we move on to the machine learning models, we also should discuss which variables we used to train the prediction models.
-The GRT records all parameters passed through the command line to the tool that runs it.
+The GRT records all parameters passed through the command line.
 This presents in the dataset as a mixed bag of useful and useless attributes.
 Useless attributes include:

 * labels (such as plot axes names)
-* redundenct parameters (two attributes that represent the same information)
+* redundent parameters (two attributes that represent the same information)
 * identification numbers (such as file ids)

 Useful atttributes include: